-Claim: Pictures show a photographer making a dangerous leap from rock to rock in the Grand Canyon.
+Claim: Images show a photographer making a dangerous leap from rock to rock in the Grand Canyon.

 Example: [Collected via e-mail, 2006]

-The area shown is a popular photographic spot in the Grand Canyon, for the very reason demonstrated above: if a photographer frames his picture just right, he can make it appear that his subject is leaping across a yawning chasm where the slightest misstep will seemingly result in the risk-taker’s plummeting hundreds (if not thousands) of feet to certain death on the canyon floor below.
-What one doesn’t see in these kinds of close shots is the connecting ledge just beneath the two rock formations, revealing that the jumper who misses his mark risks falling only a short ways, not plunging "
+The area shown is a popular photographic spot in the Grand Canyon, for the very reason demonstrated above: if a photographer frames his picture just right, he can make it appear his subject is leaping across a yawning chasm where the slightest misstep will seemingly result in the risk-taker’s plummeting hundreds (if not thousands) of feet to certain death on the canyon floor below.
+What one doesn’t see in these kinds of close shots is the connecting ledge just beneath the two rock formations — carefully framed out of such

 Although the leap still has an element of danger to it, a reasonably careful jumper primarily risks some bruises or maybe a broken arm or leg, not a plunge into the depths of the Grand Canyon.